Rube Waddell

 George Edward "Rube" Waddell (October 13, 1876 – April 1, 1914) was an American pitcher in Major League Baseball (MLB).
 A left-hander, he played for 13 years, with the Louisville Colonels, Pittsburgh Pirates, and Chicago Orphans in the National League, as well as the Philadelphia Athletics and St. Louis Browns in the American League.
-Born in Bradford, Pennsylvania, and raised in Prospect, Pennsylvania, Waddell was elected to the Baseball Hall of Fame in 1946.
+Waddell was elected to the Baseball Hall of Fame in 1946.

 Waddell is best remembered for his highly eccentric behavior, and for being a remarkably dominant strikeout pitcher in an era when batters were expert at making contact.
 He had an excellent fastball, a sharp-breaking curveball, a screwball, and superb control; his strikeout-to-walk ratio was almost 3-to-1, and he led the major leagues in strikeouts for six consecutive years.

 Early life

 Waddell was born on October 13, 1876, just outside Bradford, Pennsylvania, and grew up in Prospect, Pennsylvania.
 Biographer Alan Levy wrote that Waddell was "a decidedly different sort of child".
 At the age of three, he wandered over to a local fire station and stayed there for several days.
 He did not attend school very often.
 He was left-handed and strengthened his arm as a child by throwing rocks at birds he encountered while working on his family's land.
 He also worked on mining and drilling sites as a youngster, which helped his conditioning.

+The nickname "Rube" generally implies an uneducated country boy.
+In Waddell's case specifically, "His odd, lank figure and queer remarks when in or out of the [pitcher's] box have earned for him the name of 'Rube'."

+Professional career

 Early baseball career

 Waddell's career wound through a number of teams.
 He was notably unpredictable; early in his career, he once left in the middle of a game to go fishing.
 He also had a longstanding fascination with fire trucks and ran off the field to chase after them during games on multiple occasions.
 He would disappear for months at a time during the offseason, and it was not known where he went until it was discovered that he was wrestling alligators in a circus.
 He was easily distracted by opposing fans who held up puppies, which caused him to run over to play with them, and shiny objects, which seemed to put him in a trance.
 An alcoholic for much of his short life, he reportedly spent his entire first signing bonus on a drinking binge; as a pun of the baseball term "southpaw" denoting a left-handed pitcher, the Sporting News dubbed him a "sousepaw".
 His eccentric behavior led to constant battles with his managers and scuffles with bad-tempered teammates.